Bedrock-OSS/bedrock-wiki-legacy/tutorials/cancelling-death-animations.md

 A fairly common way to remove entities without causing death-effects, is to simply teleport them into the void.
 This can be done from animation controllers like:
 `/teleport @s ~ ~-1000 ~`

 Please note that this will remove all death-effects, including sound, particles, loot, and the visual death of the entity.

+# Transforming the Entity

+Similar to teleporting the entity is triggering an entity transform on death.
+Query is_alive and transform the entity to another entity if is_alive == false.
+The new entity can have the despawn component with no filter, causing the entity to immediately despawn on creation.

+Plesea note that this will remove all death-effects, including sound, particles, loot, and the visual death of the entity.

 # Cancelling the Animation